US Seat Allocation for the 2025 World Riichi Championship

 • An outreach working group for work on communications, public awareness and general Riichi promotion

-If you're interested in contributing to either of these groups, please reach out to the NARMA board and we can put you in contact.
+If you're interested in contributing to either of these groups, please reach out to the ARA board and we can put you in contact.

 It's been great to see so much support from the community and we're excited to have new members on the board and a set of projects to move forward with.
 The full list of applications will be released to the public shortly.